Search

 Moving & Shortcuts

-Keeper makes it easy to adjust the organization of your vault to your preferred liking.
+Keeper makes it easy to move records around within your vault.
 Individual or multiple records and folders can be moved and shortcuts can be created.
+Shortcuts, like alias files, can exist in two or more places and when edited, change together.

 Favorites